Attio vs HubSpot: CRM Comparison

 • How important is it that your CRM integrates with your existing tech stack versus replacing most of it?

 Attio is built for startups and fast-growing teams that want a CRM they can shape to fit their business, not the other way around.
 Its flexible data model lets you create custom objects for any entity, and its AI features (powered by Ask Attio) are woven into the platform rather than bolted on.
 Attio syncs with your email and calendar to populate the CRM in minutes, and its visual workflow engine handles automation without engineering support.
-However, Attio has fewer native integrations than established platforms, limited outbound sequence capabilities, and lacks the marketing automation, customer service, and content tools that larger organizations need.
+Attio has fewer native integrations than established platforms, limited outbound sequence capabilities, and lacks the marketing automation, customer service, and content tools that larger organizations need.

 HubSpot is the established customer platform for scaling companies that want marketing, sales, service, and content in one place.
-With 288,706 customers, over 2,000 app integrations, and AI agents through its Breeze layer, HubSpot provides a single system where every team works from shared customer data.
+With 288,706 customers, over 1,500 app integrations, and AI agents through its Breeze layer, HubSpot provides a single system where every team works from shared customer data.
 The trade-off is complexity: HubSpot's per-seat, per-hub pricing can escalate quickly, mandatory onboarding fees add upfront cost at Professional and Enterprise tiers, and the breadth of the platform means teams often use only a fraction of what they pay for.

 Both platforms give you a place to manage customer relationships.
 But neither solves a more fundamental problem: the quality and completeness of the data inside your CRM.
 Your CRM records what your team enters.
-It doesn't tell you who else is on the buying committee, which accounts are actively researching solutions, or why your last deal actually closed.
+It does not tell you who else is on the buying committee, which accounts are actively researching solutions, or why your last deal actually closed.
 That intelligence layer is what separates CRM activity from GTM execution.

-ZoomInfo is an AI GTM platform that gives your sales reps the context to walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that gives your sales reps the context to walk into every call knowing why the deal is moving, who is championing it, and what is likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts matching your proven win patterns.
 Your leaders can see deal risk before it shows up in CRM stage fields.
 That depth comes from the GTM Context Graph, an intelligence layer built on the largest B2B dataset in the industry (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails), unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 ZoomInfo integrates directly with both Attio and HubSpot, enriching whichever CRM you choose with verified data and buying signals.

 If building your GTM strategy on verified data and real buying signals sounds like the missing piece, try ZoomInfo free and see what it adds to your CRM.